axanthos/orange3-textable-prototypes/doc/widgets/TextTree.rst

 .. image:: figures/textTree.png

-Allow to import a complete tree of text files (.txt, .xml, .csv, .html for example)
+Allow to import a complete tree of text files (.txt, .xml, .csv, .html by default)

 Author
 ------